-B. Rankings
+A. Rankings

-- The Tier 1 rankings shall be done by committee.
-Recruitment and formation of the Committee will be the responsibility of the Commissioner, who shall serve as the Chairperson of the Committee. - ii.
+- I. The Tier 1 rankings shall be done by a football rankings committee.
+Recruitment and formation of the committee will be the responsibility of the Commissioner, who shall serve as the Chairperson of the Committee. - II.
 The committee shall consist of 5 members and the Chairperson, with all but the Chair having voting privileges except in the event to break a tie.
-The Football Alberta Executive Director will also be on the Committee but not as a voting member.
-The respective committees will be formed as follows:
+A Football Alberta representative will have an opportunity to be on the committee but not as a voting member.
+The committee will be formed as follows: